goofyMagpie8/bluploader/README.md

      --font <font> font for mtn thumbnail
      --compress <compress_png> compress images requires oxipng yes or no --mtn path to mtn, defaults to mtn.
-If on linux just put mtn in your path
+If on linux just put mtn in your path --oxipng path to oxipng defaults to oxipng.
+If on linux just put it in your path